 - Filters the data.

 - Uploads the data to a Google Spreadsheet.

 As you may want to change the Access Key to your AWS account, it is possible to set up variables for the workspace.
 This allows changing defined variables, without the need of adjusting all the credentials where the variables are mentioned.

-You can refer to variables in the configurations putting their name in double curly braces:
+You can refer to variables in the configurations by putting their name in double curly braces:

 in (input) and

 out (output) folders for each component.
 Each folder contains